Professor Simon Rees

 - Member of the Institution of Mechanical Engineers (IMechE)

 His primary teaching responsibilities are to lead the Building Engineering Physics element of the Architectural Engineering programme.
 This includes teaching of building simulation methods in taught classes, workshops and design studio settings.
 He also teaches energy and sustainability topics in the Civil Engineering programme.
+He is also a tutor for the Architectural History and Theory 4 module.

 Research groups and institutes